 Additionally, please include medical documentation if available.
 Our documentation guidelines for Access Services are as follows:

-Documentation of a student’s disability is required to determine if they are eligible for services (that is, you have a disability as defined by ADA, ADAAA, and Section 504 of the Rehabilitation Act) and what accommodations would be reasonable to support them.
-We will work with students to determine what types of documentation is needed and, in some cases, even help students obtain their documentation.
+Documentation of a student’s disability is required to determine eligibility for services (that is, a student has a disability as defined by ADA, ADAAA, and Section 504 of the Rehabilitation Act) and what accommodations would be reasonable to support that student.
+We will work with each student to determine what types of documentation is needed and, in some cases, even help students obtain their documentation.
 If students cannot obtain documentation, we can still work with students—please contact us.

 What We Look for in Documentation: In general, the documentation needs to be from a qualified professional who has experience with a student’s disability or diagnosis.
 This information must be submitted on the official letterhead of the professional or institution (such as a doctor, psychologist, school, or other agency) describing the disability.
 A summary letter explaining a student’s disability, how it affects their learning, and what supports a student’s provider recommends may suffice.
 Access Services does not provide or pay for assessments for learning or other disabilities.